regro/regolith/doc/source/collections/proposals.rst

 	:person_months_academic: ['float', 'integer'], optional
 	:person_months_summer: ['float', 'integer'], optional
 	:project_scope: string, optional
+	:single_pi: boolean, set to true if there are no co-pi's, optional
 :currency: string, typically '$' or 'USD', required
-:day: integer, day that the proposal was submitted, required
-:due_date: string, day that the proposal is due, optional
+:due_date: ['string', 'date'], day that the proposal is due, optional
-:duration: ('integer', 'float'), number of years, required
+:duration: ['integer', 'float'], number of years, optional
+:end_date: ['string', 'date'], end date of the proposed grant in format YYYY-MM-DD, optional
-:end_day: ('string', 'integer'), end day of the proposed grant, optional
+:end_day: ['string', 'integer'], end day of the proposed grant, optional
 :end_month: ['string', 'integer'], end month of the proposed grant, optional
 :end_year: integer, end year of the proposed grant, optional
 :full: dict, full body of the proposal, optional
 :funder: string, who will fund the proposalas funder in grants, optional
-:month: ['string', 'integer'], month that the proposal was submitted, required
 :notes: ['string', 'list'], anything you want to note, optional
 :pi: string, principal investigator name, required
 :pre: dict, Information about the pre-proposal, optional
-:status: string, e.g. 'pending', 'accepted', 'rejected', required
+:status: string, e.g. 'pending', 'accepted', 'declined', required

 	Allowed values:
 		* pending
 		* declined
 		* accepted
-		* in-prep
+		* inprep
 		* submitted
+:submitted_date: ['string', 'date'], date that the proposal was submitted, optional
+:submitted_day: integer, day that the proposal was submitted, optional
+:submitted_month: ['string', 'integer'], month that the proposal was submitted, optional
+:submitted_year: integer, Year that the proposal was submitted, optional
 :team: list, information about the team members participating in the grant., optional

 	:type: dict, optional